 - You are not afraid of fixing failures (the platform is immature yet)

-- You has just started learning .NET
+- You have just started learning .NET

 How to Port from .NET Framework to .NET Core